-On 27 December 2021, Prime Minister Jean Castex announced that all citizens must engage in remote work from home for at least three days a week where possible.929 This measure encouraged remote work in response to a surge in the spread of the Omicron variant of Covid-19 in France.930
+On 27 December 2021, Prime Minister Jean Castex announced that all citizens must engage in remote work from home for at least three days a week where possible.
+This measure encouraged remote work in response to a surge in the spread of the Omicron variant of Covid-19 in France.

-On 1 January 2022, France assumed its Presidency of the Council of the European Union.931 One of its priorities is the commitment to "equal work, equal pay, in the same place."932
+On 1 January 2022, France assumed its Presidency of the Council of the European Union.
+One of its priorities is the commitment to "equal work, equal pay, in the same place."

 On 4 January 2022, the Ministry of Labour, Employment and Integration posted an update to their guide to teleworking during Covid-19, which outlines key measures for managers, employers, and employees.
-933
+1220

 On 2 February 2022, France lifted its guidance urging workers to work from home for three days a week, leaving working arrangements at the discretion of employees and their employers.
-934 Prime Minister Jean Castex noted that teleworking will no longer be mandatory but still encouraged.
-935
+Prime Minister Jean Castex noted that teleworking will no longer be mandatory but still encouraged.

+France has partially complied with its commitment to adapt regulatory frameworks to new forms of work while addressing the digital gender divide and intergenerational inequalities.
 Although France has taken actions to adapt their regulatory framework to remote work by enforcing and publishing guidance for remote work, France has not taken any actions to adapt their regulatory frameworks to platform work.